rasm1/Reeltalk-api/README.md

 13. Create a _Procfile_ in the root directory and add *web: gunicorn fv_api.wsgi*
 13. In Heroku enable the automatic deploy or manually deploy the code from the main branch

-To see the [view of the live site NOG TE IMPLEMENTEREN]() click on the _Open app_ button in the top right corner or, if you enabled automatic deploy (step 13), log in to GitHub, navigate to the repository for this project by selecting [NOG TE IMPLEMENTEREN](https://github.com/Pramilashanmugam/GrooveMates_backend), click on the _Deployments_ heading and choose in the _Environments_ section GrooveMates_backend.
-On top of the latest deployment is the link to the [live site NOG TE IMPLEMENTEREN](https://groovemates-backend-b16861eb6026.herokuapp.com/).<br>
+ click on the _Open app_ button in the top right corner or, if you enabled automatic deploy (step 13), log in to GitHub, navigate to the repository for this project by selecting [Reeltalk-api](https://github.com/rasm1/Reeltalk-api), click on the _Deployments_ heading and choose in the _Environments_ section GrooveMates_backend.
+On top of the latest deployment is the link to the [live site ](https://reeltalk-api-a79479495f97.herokuapp.com/).<br>

 ### Local deployment